 Energy Provider Transforms Applications Through Hybrid Cloud Platform and DevOps Principles

-The energy provider’s goal was to retire the DataPower stack by hosting its services on a hybrid cloud platform.
-To achieve this, it needed to establish modern DevOps principles, including implementing a robust Continuous Integration/Continuous Deployment (CI/CD) platform and creating a dedicated support team.
+The energy provider's goal was to retire the DataPower stack by hosting its services on a new hybrid cloud platform.
+To achieve this, it needed to establish modern DevOps principles, including implementing a robust continuous integration/continuous deployment (CI/CD) platform and creating a dedicated support team.
 This would enable the provider to incrementally transform and deploy its existing applications to the new cloud platform.
 It'd also position the provider to use modern application development techniques and best practices moving forward.

-The energy provider turned to WWT and VMware to assess and identify the best solution for its needs and handle implementation.
+The energy provider turned to WWT and VMware to assess and identify the best solution for its needs before handling implementation.

 For the CI/CD platform, WWT recommended Concourse to automate deployments due to its low learning curve and relative speed of deployment.
-Both Concourse and TAS allowed the energy provider to reuse its existing XML/XSLT for services with minimal changes, reduce the impact on applications consuming the responses and leave the smallest footprint possible on end users’ applications.
+Both Concourse and TAS enabled the energy provider to reuse its existing XML/XSLT data standards for services with minimal changes, reduce the impact on applications consuming the responses, and leave the smallest footprint possible on end users' applications.

 Through our strong partnership, WWT and VMware engineers worked together to deploy the new platforms and migrate applications from the legacy DataPower platform.

-The provider’s DataPower platform hosted hundreds of business-critical services and acted on the XMLS/XSLT to transform XML documents for these services.
-The underlying premise is as simple as Newton’s Cradle; each request that traversed through the gateways had to do so in a specific order, then traverse back up the stack once it reached the end gateway.
-Because each gateway had to act both independently as well as in a group, every service included a unique configuration file that specified instructions following a success or failure (see Figure 2).
+The provider's DataPower platform hosted hundreds of business-critical services and acted on the XMLS/XSLT to transform XML documents for these services.
+The underlying premise was as simple as Newton's Cradle: each request that traversed through the gateways had to do so in a specific order, then traverse back up the stack once it reached the end gateway.
+Because each gateway had to act both independently and in a group, every service included a unique configuration file that specified instructions following a success or failure (see Figure 2).

 The DataPower function library that acted on the request/response was rewritten in Java to support various pieces of business logic, where applicable.
 At the same time, an additional engineering team rewrote the XML transformations using Saxon.
 Because only minimal changes were made to the gateways, the team also revamped the configuration XML structure of the services.